lorescri/University-mathematics-projects/README.md

 - **FreeFem**: to work on various Numerical and Variational Methods of Partial Differential Equations.
 In particular the finite element method, which gives rise to the creation of creative projects such as the simulation of the vibration of the skin of a drum.
 - **Excel**: to approach and solve challenging optimisation problems.
 - **Wolfram Mathematica**: used to undertake projects such as encryption, artificial landscape design, the study of Mandelbrot and Julia sets...
 And thanks to the program's intuitive comment function, you can find clear and detailed explanations of the commands used in these projects!

-In the repository you can find additional projects created using programs beyond those mentioned :smile:

 ## Purpose